platformsh/platformsh-docs/src/configuration/app-containers.md

 * Node.js (`default` by default)
   * `default` will run `npm prune --userconfig .npmrc && npm install --userconfig .npmrc` if a `package.json` file is detected.
 Note that this also allows you to provide a custom `.npmrc` file in the root of your application (as a sibling of the `.platform.app.yaml` file.)

-In all languages you can also specify a flavor of `none` (which is the default for any language other than PHP and Node.js); as the name suggests, will take no action at all.
+In all languages you can also specify a flavor of `none` (which is the default for any language other than PHP and Node.js); as the name suggests it will take no action at all.
 That is useful when you want complete control over your build steps, such as to run a custom composer command or use an alternate Node.js package manager.

 **Example**